cnguyen03/cnguyen03.github.io/README.md

 # cnguyendev.com
-The entire source code of my personal website and portfolio built with Next, Tailwind, Typescript deployed on Vercel
+The entire source code of my personal website and portfolio built with React, Next, Tailwind, Typescript deployed on Vercel